16.1.1.10. Token endpoints

 • pagesize – limit the number of returned tokens

-• outform – if set to “csv”, than the token list will be given in CSV
+• outform – if set to “csv”, the token list will be given in CSV

 • rollout_state – only list tokens with the given rollout_state